radiofrance/rf-liquidsoap/README.md

 ![Transcoder connectivity](.res/2023-05-02.archi-transcoders.png)

-Our Liquidsoap infrastructure and usages are documented in the presentations at the top of this document.
+Our Liquidsoap infrastructure and usage are documented in the presentations at the top of this document.

 You can read more about us here: